shubhamkanani/house-app/README.md

 ## Project Structure

-- `src/HouseList.js`: Component fetching and displaying wizard house data.
+- `src/components/House.js`: Component fetching and displaying house data.
-- `src/App.js`: Main component rendering the title and HouseList.
+- `src/App.js`: Main component rendering the title and List of House.
 - `src/App.css`: Styles for the components.
 - `public/index.html`: HTML template for the app.